hwright-2025/Efforts/README.md

 # Efforts

-Each Effort addresses a group of related Use Cases and results in new ecosystem functionality that fulfills User Story requirements.
+Each Effort aims to address, in whole or in part, community needs described in User Stories.
 Contact information for each effort can be found on the Effort's landing page.

 ##### For more information about our Library structure and documentation, visit the [Library Help](https://github.com/NIH-NICHD-Ecosystem/LibraryHelp/blob/main/README.md)